Mince-python/Mince-python/README.md

 # Bonjour Taofeeq! 👋👨‍💻

 👋 Hi, I’m Taofeeq (Hackustaz)
-👨🏼‍💻 A curious apprentice on a continuous learning journey, majoring in Web development, and I aim to specialize in Backend development, and hope to progress to front-end development and finally to full-stack development
+👨🏼‍💻 A curious apprentice on a continuous learning journey, majoring in Web development, and I aim to specialize in Backend development, and hope to progress to front-end development and finally to full-stack development.Actively engaged in the tech community through knowledge sharing and mentoring aspiring programmers.

 🎯 Focused on building clean, maintainable, and scalable web applications 💻 Continuously honing my skills in modern technologies